andreipfeiffer/css-in-js/README.md

 #### Conclusions

 The API is similar in many ways to React Native StyleSheets, while the hooks helper allows for easy dynamic styles definition.
-There are many plugins that can add a lot of features to the core functionality, but you should take a close look at the total bundle size, which is significant even with the bare minimum only.
+There are many plugins that can add a lot of features to the core functionality, but attention must be payed to the total bundle size, which is significant even with the bare minimum only.

-Being the first CSS-in-JS solution built, it lacks many of the modern features that focuses on developer experience.
+Also, being the first CSS-in-JS solution built, it lacks many of the modern features that focuses on developer experience.

 <br />